Projects

 – Slovenia: Since 1991, Constitution (Art.
 72) states that “the protection of animals from cruelty” shall be regulated by law”.

-– Switzerland: Since 1992, the Swiss Constitution (art.120) provides for the “dignity of living beings” in gene technology.
+– Switzerland: Since 1992, the Swiss Constitution (art.120) provides for the “dignity of living beings” in biotechnology.

-– Germany: Since 2002, the german Constitution (art.20 A) includes explicitely the “protection of animals”.
+– Germany: Since 2002, the German Constitution (art.20 A) explicitly includes the “protection of animals”.

 – Luxembourg: Since 2007, the Constitution (art.11 bis) provides for the “protection and welfare of animals“.

-– Austria: In 2013 was adopted the Federal Constitutional Law on “Sustainability and Animal Welfare“.
+– Austria: In 2013 the Federal Constitutional Law on “sustainability and animal welfare“.

 – Italia: Since 2022, the Italian Constitution (art.9 al.3) provides the need to “safeguard animals“.

-– Belgium: Since May 2024, Constitution (art.7 bis) includes “the protection and welfare of animals as sentients beings“.
+– Belgium: Since May 2024, the Constitution (art.7 bis) includes “the protection and welfare of animals as sentient beings”.

 Interestingly, we can observe that this progression concerns neighboring countries in the same region of Central Europe.